sysplay/ulnd/README.md

 Description of the various folders:

 + PNN_xxx: Directory containing the Problem Statement xxx, numbered NN, alongwith its related files
++ Apps: Directory containing some generic applications to play with networking

 Brief about the corresponding online training(s) conducted @ SysPlay (https://sysplay.in)